top of page

 Why Choose Apis Law for Your Dog Bite Case

 Apis Law combines deep legal experience with personal commitment.
-Led by Attorney Keith F. Diaz, the firm has represented injury victims across New Hampshire for more than 22 years, including cases involving dog bites, animal attacks, and other negligence claims.
+Led by Attorney Keith F. Diaz, the firm has represented injury victims across New Hampshire for 22 years, including cases involving dog bites, animal attacks, and other negligence claims.

 Attorney Diaz has secured substantial settlements for clients suffering from dog bite injuries — from children bitten in neighborhood yards to delivery drivers attacked while on duty.
 His approach blends strategic negotiation with trial readiness, ensuring that insurers know the case will go to court if they refuse fair compensation.